Your Rights as a Customer

 You have the right, as a customer, to get what you pay for and to pay a fair fee for services.

-The Seattle Consumer Affairs Unit regulates certain types of businesses and enforces those regulations.
+The Seattle Consumer Protection Unit regulates certain types of businesses and enforces those regulations.
 These regulations aim to increase consumer safety and ensure proper charges for certain goods and services.
-The Consumer Affairs Unit regulates:
+The Consumer Protection Unit regulates:

 - tow truck companies